Biography

 - Former Vice-President of Communications for Lawyers Without Borders Québec and president of the Conseil d’établissement of the school École Nouvelle-Querbes d’Outremont

-Maude Choko, a graduate of the Institut national de l’image et du son (Fiction Screenwriting Program) and holder of a Doctorate in Law from McGill University, is both a lawyer, actress, and screenwriter.
-Passionate about research and writing, she has received support from several funding institutions (SSHR, CRIMT, Fondation du Barreau, Chambre des notaires).
-Her research has focused on freedom of association and the promotion of collective autonomy for independent workers, particularly artists, leading to numerous articles published in Canadian and international journals and presented at conferences in Canada, Italy, the United Kingdom, Australia, and Mexico.
+Maude Choko is a graduate of the Institut national de l’image et du son and holds a doctorate in Law from McGill University.
+Her research has focused on freedom of association and the promotion of collective autonomy for self-employed workers—particularly artists—leading to numerous articles published in both Canadian and international journals.

-Maude has an insatiable curiosity, boundless energy, and a desire to connect with others—one story at a time.
-A mother of three teenagers and young adults, Maude has always been deeply involved in her community while caring for the well-being of her children and their friends.
-She has served as Vice-President of Communications for Lawyers Without Borders Québec, as a board member of the Knowlton Film Festival, and has collaborated with Juripop and L’Aparté (a program dedicated to artists) on workplace harassment cases.
+Maude is driven by insatiable curiosity, boundless energy, and a deep desire to connect with others—one story at a time.
+A mother of three teenage and young adult children, she has always been deeply engaged in her community while also looking after the well-being of her kids and their friends.
+She served as Vice President of Communications for Avocats sans frontières Québec and has worked as a collaborating lawyer for Juripop and L’Aparté (a legal support program for artists) on workplace harassment cases.